 Multiple TOs per BI: When reporting the billing accuracy KPIs, Billing Data Accuracy (BDA) and Billing Charges Accuracy (BCA), for BIs that cover multiple TOs, the EIS vendor must report the KPI results on the SLA Report (SLAR) for each TO.
-Similarly, if the Acceptable Quality Level (AQL) standards are not met on a given multi-TO BI, the EIS vendor must issue credits against all associated TOs.
+Similarly, if the Acceptable Quality Level (AQL) standards are not met for any TO covered by that TO, the EIS vendor must issue credits against that TO and are calculated based on the total correct billed value for that TO.